-Children are encouraged to dream, to read fairytales and live in fantasy.
+Children are encouraged to dream, to read fairytales and live in fantasy, they are also free to use their bed wedge pillow when sleeping.
 This imaginary world of princesses waiting for their prince charming to come on his white horse and sweep them off their feet with the help of a loyal sidekick is a land of make believe ,where slanted and embellished realities somewhat make actual existence softer and more bearable.

 Or does it?

 It also sets them for unfortunate but somewhat certain disappointment every time the dichotomized worlds of imaginary and reality clash.

 But does it really have to be this way?
 Is there such a clear cut between the two?
 And is the only solution rejecting our dreams; resigning to only have the waves of reality swallow us and take us where they will?